marklawton/writeups/startup/README.md

 ![](images/startup-header.png)
 ![](images/startup-task.png)
 ```
-So lets start with the obivous port scan, i ont have rustscan on this vm yet so lets stick to nmap.
+So lets start with the obvious port scan, I don't have rustscan on this vm yet so lets stick to nmap.
 ```
 ### Nmap
 ```